Endometrial ablation

 How long will I be in hospital?

-If you have had a general anaesthetic, you will usually need to stay in hospital for three to four hours after your procedure, to make sure that you are fully awake and comfortable before you go home.
+If you have had a general anaesthetic, you will usually need to stay in hospital for 3 to 4 hours after your procedure.
+This is to make sure you are fully awake and comfortable before you go home.

 Will I have a general anaesthetic?